k-hench/getting_stuff_done/docs/bash.md

 2>    # redirect stderr to file (2>> append)
 2>&1  # redirects stderr to stdout
 &>    # redirect both stdout and stderr to file
-|     # the 'pipe': combine commands
+|     # the 'pipe': combine commands (THIS ONE IS IMPORTANT)
 *     # wildcard/joker: ls *.txt lists all files ending int '.txt'
-\     # linebreak: continue a command on a new line (to avoid horribly long comands)
+\     # linebreak: continue a command on a new line (to avoid horribly long commands)
 ```

 It is important to be aware of several [*channels*](http://tldp.org/LDP/abs/html/io-redirection.html) that are being used within bash: